5. Make sure everyone can use the service

 Things to consider:

-- testing the user journey with users
+• testing the user journey with users

-- what your approach to recruiting users with access needs will be
+• what your approach to recruiting users with access needs will be

-- starting accessibility testing
+• starting accessibility testing

-- inclusive design (opens in new tab) considering how age, gender and culture might impact the service
+• inclusive design, considering how age, gender and culture might impact the service

-- a plan for accessibility testing at beta
+• a plan for accessibility testing at beta

-- designing and testing content with users of the service
+• designing and testing content with users of the service

-- how the service fits into wider DfE services
+• how the service fits into wider DfE services

-- testing how assistive digital support will work
+• testing how assistive digital support will work

-- research with users across the digital inclusion scale
+• research with users across the digital inclusion scale

-- content written in plain English
+• content written in plain English

-Things to avoid at alpha
+Things to avoid in alpha

-- not enough testing of hypotheses about how people will use the service
+• not enough testing of hypotheses about how people will use the service

-- not testing different ways of delivering content
+• not testing different ways of delivering content

 In beta and live